SDGforskning/sdg-strings/SDG10_query_action_WoS.md

       "out of poverty" OR "poverty reduction" OR "poverty alleviation" OR "pro-poor" )
       NEAR/5
-      ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "income per capita" OR "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR "income equalit*" OR "income stabilit*" )
+      ("income growth" OR "per capita consumption$" OR "per capita income$" OR "income per capita" OR "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR "income equalit*" OR "income stabilit*" )